noirbizarre/flask-restplus/doc/marshalling.rst

 This example assumes that bit 1 in the ``flags`` attribute signifies a "Normal" or "Urgent" item, and bit 2 signifies "Read" or "Unread".
-These items might be easy to store in a bitfield, but for a human readable output it's nice to convert them to seperate string fields.
+These items might be easy to store in a bitfield, but for a human readable output it's nice to convert them to separate string fields.

 .. code-block:: python